-As a comprehensive mental health provider, Belmont offers a wide spectrum of therapies and treatments.
+As a comprehensive mental health provider, we offer a wide spectrum of therapies and treatments.

 Special treatment for addiction.
-For PTSD patients who also suffer from drug or alcohol addiction, Belmont offers co-occurring therapy.
+For PTSD patients who also suffer from drug or alcohol addiction, We offer co-occurring therapy.

 Medication.
 If necessary, psychotropic medications may be used in conjunction with treatment.